Precarious Jobs and Underemployment: Employment Traps or Bridges?

 Again, with a focus on non-standard employment, co-authored work (with M. Wooden) published in Human Relations in 2017 examined how past casual employment patterns were linked to future wage outcomes, paying close attention to wage trajectories and how they differed by gender and age.
 Sociological scholarship around the notion of the ‘ideal worker’ was used to help understand wage differentials across the different groups.
 Results from this study showed that, among the different age and gender groups, prime-age working men in casual employment over the past five years were most severely penalized in their subsequent wage trajectories.

-In a recently published study at Socius (with S. Fauser), we also investigated and visualized the nature of underemployment dynamics in Australia asking whether underemployment is a temporary phase that improves with work experience, or whether it tends to become an enduring experience.
+In a published study at Socius (with S. Fauser), we also investigated and visualized the nature of underemployment dynamics in Australia asking whether underemployment is a temporary phase that improves with work experience, or whether it tends to become an enduring experience.
 Visualization of underemployment dynamics revealed that it is a persistent and gender-biased issue.
 Women are more likely to experience underemployment in their early careers compared to men.
 Furthermore, women are more likely to become trapped in a cycle of underemployment and inactivity.
+Building further on career dynamics, a recent study (with S. Fauser) at Human Relations investigates how underemployment and casual employment can be jointly experienced during early careers and in turn shape wage penalties later in life.

 Non-standard employment and family outcomes